 We believe students should respond with integrity to disciplinary questions from schools to which they apply, taking the time to reflect on the ways in which they have grown as individuals and as members of the community.
-College counselors will disclose only those disciplinary matters that resulted in a student being placed on disciplinary probation or separated from school by suspension or expulsion.
+Matters of discipline are not recorded on student transcripts.
+However, depending on the nature and gravity of the incident(s), Packer may choose to proactively report a student's disciplinary infraction to colleges.